 What is Roblox?

-Roblox is the largest social platform for play that allows kids to imagine, create, and play together in immersive 3D worlds.
+Roblox is the world’s largest interactive platform for play that allows kids to imagine, create, and play together in immersive 3D worlds.
 All the games and experiences on Roblox have been created by the players themselves.
 Once a player has signed up and created an avatar, they are given their own piece of real estate along with a virtual toolbox (known as “Roblox Studio”) for building.
 They can monetize their creations to earn “Robux” (our virtual currency on Roblox), which can then be used to purchase more avatar accessories or additional abilities in one of the millions of experiences available on the platform.
-Roblox gives players a safe, moderated place to meet, play, chat, and collaborate on creative projects.
-If so inclined, they can even go on to learn how to build and code immersive experiences for others, all at their own pace.
+Roblox gives players a safe, moderated place to play, chat, and collaborate on creative projects.
+If so inclined, they can go on to learn how to build and code immersive experiences for others, all at their own pace.

 ConnectSafely, a Silicon Valley, CA-based nonprofit organization dedicated to educating users of connected technology about safety, privacy, and security, published a helpful guide to educate parents about the Roblox platform and how to promote good digital habits for your kids.
 The guide also outlines the options available to parents to help provide a safe and enjoyable experience on Roblox.
 Download the guide by clicking here.